 What is Swine Week?

-Edmond Memorial’s annual community service project, Swine Week, began in 1986 when a small group of students decided to raise money for a friend in need.
+Edmond Memorial’s annual community service project, Swine Week, began in 1986 when a small group of students decided to raise money for a friend in need of a kidney transplant.
 The students approached the principal, who supported the endeavor and even agreed to kiss a pig. $3,000 was raised, the principal kissed a pig, and Swine Week was born.
-Flash forward 34 years, and EMHS students have since raised over $6.5 million dollars for charity.
-Last year, we raised $479,801 for Make Promises Happen!
-Swine Week’s money was able to help Make Promises Happen build a conference center that will soon be the central meeting place for many camp activities.
+Flash forward 37 years, and EMHS students have since raised over $8 million dollars for charity.
+Last year, we raised $336,328 for The Care Center!
+Swine Week’s money was able to help The Care Center increase their outreach in order to heal children and their families.

 EMHS students have graciously devoted their time & money to help those in need.
 Please help us reach our goal and make our principal kiss a pig, a tradition since 1986.